Legal

 Customer is responsible for responding to requests from Data Subjects exercising rights under Applicable Data Protection Laws, including requests for access, correction, deletion, restriction, portability, or objection.

 EvalFlow will provide reasonable assistance to Customer in responding to Data Subject requests, taking into account the nature of processing and the information available to EvalFlow.
+EvalFlow may charge reasonable fees for assistance that requires significant manual effort, unless prohibited by law.

 16. Subprocessors

-EvalFlow will impose contractual obligations on Subprocessors that are materially no less protective than the obligations in this DPA.
+Customer gives EvalFlow general authorization to engage Subprocessors to process Personal Data in connection with the Service.
+EvalFlow will maintain a list of Subprocessors and will impose contractual obligations on Subprocessors that are materially no less protective than the obligations in this DPA.

-EvalFlow may add or replace Subprocessors from time to time.
-Where required by Applicable Data Protection Laws, EvalFlow will provide notice of material Subprocessor changes by posting an updated list, sending notice, or using another reasonable method.
+EvalFlow may add or replace Subprocessors from time to time and will provide notice of material Subprocessor changes where required by Applicable Data Protection Laws.

-If Customer reasonably objects and the parties cannot resolve the objection, Customer may stop using the affected feature or terminate the affected Service as Customer’s sole and exclusive remedy.
+Customer may object to a new Subprocessor on reasonable data protection grounds by notifying EvalFlow in writing within ten (10) days.
+If the parties cannot resolve the objection, Customer may stop using the affected feature or terminate the affected Service as Customer's sole and exclusive remedy.

 17. Current Categories of Subprocessors